gotchoices/MyCHIPs/README.md

 Briefly, if blockchain-based coins can be thought of as a crypto-stock or crypto-equity, a digital CHIP can be characterized as a crypto-bond.
 Either one _can_ be used as money, or a medium of exchange.
 However, a system based on private credit is more resilient to such forces as speculation, volatility, inflation, and deflation.
-So it is a better solution when considering these three primary purposes of money:
+So it is a better solution when considering these three purposes of money:

     - a medium of exchange,
     - a store of value, and